shubham43MP/nest-react-docker/README.md

 - When we login with correct credentials, a table dashboard will come up.
 We can create, update and view the bid items here
 - If the token is invalid or expired, the application will get logged out and you need to login again

-## What could have been done if test task would have provided more time?

-- UI/UX Improvement keeping color theory in mind
-- Some sort of centralised logging in Frontend
-- Deposit flow requirement was not very clear so just included a basic UI for that

 ## Techstack used :

 - React